-When my neighbor found out what I was getting ready to do, she laughed at me for taking it in stride and even called to her husband, “Hey, Jenn’s going to get a tooth pulled and she thinks she’s going to be ok!”
+When a friend found out what I was getting ready to do, she laughed at me for taking it in stride and even called to her husband, “Hey, Jenn’s going to get a tooth pulled and she thinks she’s going to be ok!”
 They both laughed.

-With this, I was a bit confused and cautious of what was to happen, and on her suggestion, I asked my daughter to come with me so she could drive me home afterward.
-Afterall, my neighbor told me I would be in no shape to do so myself.
+I was now a bit confused and cautious of what was to happen, and on her suggestion, I asked my daughter to come with me so she could drive me home afterward.
+After all, my friend assured me I would be in no shape to drive home myself.

-My dentist, whom I’ve been going to since I was 9, allowed my daughter to watch the whole procedure since she was going into the healthcare profession.
-It was a great experience for all.
-He walked me through every step, joked as usual, and ten minutes later with no swelling I popped out of the chair and headed for home without any discomfort whatsoever.
+My dentist, whom I’ve been going to since I was about 9, allowed my daughter to watch the whole procedure since she was going into the healthcare profession and was considering dentistry.
+It was a great experience for her.
+My dentist walked me through every step, joking during the whole procedure as usual, and ten minutes later with no swelling, I popped out of the chair and headed for home without any discomfort whatsoever.

-I’ve gotten a whole lot better at not allowing other people’s experiences and energies not affect my world, but they certainly do come fast and furious at us if we’re not paying attention.
+I’ve gotten a whole lot better at not allowing other people’s experiences and energies to affect my world, but they certainly do come fast and furious at us if we’re not paying attention.
 So do yourself a favor, and set yourself up for wellness by protecting your space before you leave the house.
 Depending on your situation, you may even want to protect your space while you’re in your own house.
 Teenage daughters and cranky husbands are quick to drain us of our energy.

 So, I’ll begin by saying my dates are off.
 When I began my gratitude journey for 2017, it was Wednesday, the 4th of January, not the 5th as previously posted.
 Gratitude is gratitude and the dates are really irrelevant.